Artists / Gallery

 Absam *1910 - †2001 Wien

-The oeuvre of Max Weiler is spreading from the 1920ies to the end of the 20th century.
-The art of this important European painter represents a special Austrian form of International Modern Art.
-She speaks her own language and reacts sensitive to the changes of time.
-The observation of nature has a central role.
-Weiler sees nature as a permanent growing and becoming, a cosmic order, that he expresses through alternative forms of painting, beyond landscape art.
-The intellectual in nature can be seen as the focus of his work.
+Max Weiler's oeuvre extends from the 1920s to the end of the 20th century.
+The art of this great European painter embodies a specifically Austrian form of international modernism.
+It speaks its own language and yet reacts sensitively to the changes of the times.
+The focus is on the observation of nature.
+Weiler sees it as a permanent becoming, as a cosmic order, which he expresses in alternative forms of painting, beyond the landscape.
+The spiritual in nature describes, so to speak, the focus of his work.

-Max Weiler was born in Hall in Tyrol 1910.
-He studied painting from 1930 to 1937 with Karl Sterrer at the Academy of Fine Arts in Vienna.
-1964 he became head of the master class for painting.
-Besides panel paintings he also produced a new series of wall paintings with profane and sacral motifs, mosaics, glass paintings and ceramic wall pictures.
-Weiler’s artistic language was naturalistic in the beginning, but soon he developed the characteristic lyrical abstraction that became typical for him.
-Countless public commissions, international exhibitions and prizes testify his great importance.
+Weiler was born in Hall in Tyrol in 1910.
+He studied painting with Karl Sterrer at the Academy of Fine Arts in Vienna from 1930 to 1937.
+In 1964 he became head of the master class for painting at the Academy.
+In addition to the panel painting, he created an important series of wall paintings of ecclesiastical and profane character, mosaics, stained glass and ceramic murals.
+Weiler's pictorial language, at the beginning still naturalistic, soon developed in the direction of lyrical abstraction that was characteristic for him.
+Numerous public commissions, international exhibitions and prizes bear witness to his great appreciation and importance.